Moesif/moesif-netcore-example/README.md

 1. Install Moesif Middleware if you haven't done so. `Install-Package Moesif.Middleware`

-2. Be sure to edit the `Settings/MoesifOptions.cs` to change the application id to your application id obtained from Moesif.
+2. Be sure to edit the `Settings/MoesifOptions.cs` to add your Moesif Application Id.

+Your Moesif Application Id can be found in the [_Moesif Portal_](https://www.moesif.com/).
+After signing up for a Moesif account, your Moesif Application Id will be displayed during the onboarding steps.

+You can always find your Moesif Application Id at any time by logging into the [_Moesif Portal_](https://www.moesif.com/), click on the top right menu, and then clicking _Installation_.

   ```csharp
   Dictionary<string, object> moesifOptions = new Dictionary<string, object>